 Vectors present different levels of risk.
-Council has undertaken a risk assessment to determine the level of risk from vectors.
+Council has undertaken a risk assessment to determine the level of risk from specific vectors.
 This process has been essential in defining priorities for prevention and control.

 Council currently undertakes regular surveillance of mosquito breeding through light traps, Biogents (BG) traps for adult mosquitoes, ovi traps for larva and property inspection surveys of residential premises.

 This surveillance informs when appropriate mosquito larvicide and adulticide programs are undertaken.

-- Maintain proactive and reactive population surveillance and control programs - Undertake surveillance and control activities around the Rockhampton Airport before and after international arrivals - Investigate freshwater breeding sites in the periurban and rural areas and the potential control activities for these sites - Develop and implement a plan for monitoring high risk premises for container breeding mosquitoes - Survey areas at high risk from incursions of exotic mosquitoes and new infestations - Review and comment on relevant development applications - Inspect the primary property for mosquito breeding and conduct property inspections surrounding the primary property for mosquito breeding. - Inspect the primary property for vermin activity and/or harbourages and conduct property inspections surrounding the primary property for vermin activity and harbourages - Assist residents in establishing effective baiting and trapping programs - Review treatable thresholds (eg number per dip, trap numbers and number of complaints) on an annual basis - Review the effectiveness and efficiency of control methods in meeting community needs on an annual basis and adjust preferred methods to reflect findings
+- Maintain proactive and reactive mosquito population surveillance and control programs - Undertake mosquito surveillance and control activities around the Rockhampton Airport before and after international arrivals - Investigate freshwater mosquito breeding sites in the peri-urban and rural areas and the potential control activities for these sites - Develop and implement a plan for monitoring high risk premises for container breeding mosquitoes - Survey areas at high risk from incursions of exotic mosquitoes and new infestations - Review and comment on relevant development applications - Inspect the primary property for mosquito breeding and conduct property inspections surrounding the primary property for mosquito breeding. - Inspect the primary property for vermin activity and/or harbourages and conduct property inspections surrounding the primary property for vermin activity and harbourages - Assist residents in establishing effective baiting and trapping programs - Review treatable thresholds (eg number per dip, trap numbers and number of complaints) on an annual basis - Review the effectiveness and efficiency of control methods in meeting community needs on an annual basis and adjust preferred methods to reflect findings - Continue to implement the Vulnerable Person Work Instruction that outlines when Council will assist with baiting on private premises.

-Key Issue 3 - Informed decision making
+Key Issue 3 - Informed Descision Making